puzzle-org/configuration/README.md

 Puzzle-configuration
 ====================

-Hide configuration implementation behind common interface
+Hide configuration implementation behind common interface.

+Some advantages :
+* Application does not depend upon configuration implementation details
+* Application does not have to manage filesystem issues (for filesystem based implementations)
+* Application can be easily tested, even for configuration edge cases (missing or wrong configuration values)
+* Define configuration as a service in your dependency injection container

 QA
 --